yukikitayama/data-analysis/polars/note_data_analysis_with_polars.md

 - `pl.col("struct_col").struct.field("key_name")` access fields
 - `unnest()` can un-nest `pl.Struct`
 - We can do fast operations on a `pl.Struct` dtype because we are working with Polars objects rather than python `list`

+List dtypes
+- Length in a list dtype column doesn't have to be the same